Information for all applicants

 By far the greatest number of amendments that Ethics Committees ask to be made relate to the information that will be given to participants.

-You must take time over this aspect as it is essential to explain what you are asking people to do and the possible implications so that they can make a proper decision for themselves whether they wish to take part.
+You must take time over this aspect as it is essential to explain what you are asking people to do and the possible implications so that they can make a fully informed decision for themselves whether they wish to take part.

-You should give the research participant a copy of the Participant Information Sheet (alternative name, Plain Language Statement) to keep.
-Sample forms and guidance notes are available on both UG/PGT Forms page and Staff/PGR Forms page.
-It is strongly advised you refer to these.
+You should give the research participant a copy of the Participant Information Sheet (sometimes referred to as Plain Language Statement) to keep.

 You must clearly explain the following in terms that an ordinary person, rather than a specialist in your field, can understand: